SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-aws-cloudformation/automatic-installation-script.md

 The script takes two inputs:

 1. **SUMO ACCESS ID** - Provide the Sumo Access Id from your respective Sumo Logic Account where you want to install AWS Observability Solution.
-See [Create an access key](/docs/manage/security/access-keys#Create-an-access-key) in the _Access Keys_ topic for more information.
+See [Create an access key](/docs/manage/security/access-keys#from-the-preferences-page) for more information.
 2. **SUMO ACCESS KEY** - Provide the Sumo Access Key from your respective Sumo Logic Account where you want to install AWS Observability Solution.
-See [Create an access key](/docs/manage/security/access-keys#Create-an-access-key) in the _Access Keys_ topic for more information.
+See [Create an access key](/docs/manage/security/access-keys#from-the-preferences-page) for more information.

 **AWS_PROFILE** can be set as an environment variable from the command line before executing the script.
 If it is not set, the “default” aws profile will be used.